Hashaam-Hasan/Cafeteria-Management-System/README.md

 also be a dedicated receptionist tasked with handling fundamental restaurant information.
-This includes providing incoming onsite customers with details about table availability, available dishes, and any other relevant information through our application, they may need to enhance their dining experience.
+This includes providing incoming onsite customers with details about table availability, available dishes, and any other relevant information through our application, they may need to enhance their dining experience.<br>
 <br>
 Frontend <br>
 HTML<br>